 More about the Mikva Challenge Program

-The NH Institute for Civics Education received a three-year service grant to work with six New Hampshire middle schools as they implement a proven civics curriculum, educator professional development, and youth leadership program: the Mikva Challenge.
+NH Civics received a three-year service grant to work with six New Hampshire middle schools as they implement a proven civics curriculum, educator professional development, and youth leadership program: the Mikva Challenge.

 This initiative is funded by the Bezos Family Foundation along with local NH organizations including the Tillotson Foundation, the NH Democracy Fund, and the Jameson Foundation.

 Learn more about the Mikva Challenge here: https://mikvachallenge.org/blog/soapbox-a-teachers-reflection